-Police Family Liaison Officers and fatal collisions
+Police FLOs and fatal collisions

 The sheer quantity of fatal collisions are a sobering thought: across the world, on average one person dies every 30 seconds as a result of a traffic collision.
 On the UK roads, five people die each day.
 That means five families daily have to deal with the sudden, unexpected and violent death of a close relative.